aryanmore-cpu/Gemini-Summary/.github/instructions.md

-# Copilot instructions for the Gemini-Summary extension
+# instructions for the Gemini-Summary extension for devs

 This repository is a small Chrome MV3 extension that extracts article text from web pages and sends it to Google's Gemini (Generative Language) API to create summaries.
 The guidance below highlights project-specific patterns, important files, and concrete examples to help an AI coding agent be productive.